Canadian officials met with detained Canadian in China

 “Canadian consular officials continue to provide consular services to him and his family and will continue to seek further access to Mr. Spavor,” said a statement by Global Affairs.
 “Due to the provisions of the Privacy Act, no further information can be disclosed.”

-Canadian consular officials continue to provide consular services to Michael Kovrig, who they visited Wednesday, and his family as well and will continue to seek further access to the former Canadian diplomat, the statement added.
+Canadian consular officials also continue to provide consular services to Michael Kovrig, who they visited Wednesday, and his family, and will continue to seek further access to the former Canadian diplomat, the statement added.

 This was the eighth consular visit with Spavor and Kovrig, who were detained by Chinese authorities on Dec.
 10, days after Canadian officials arrested Meng Wanzhou, chief financial officer of Chinese telecom giant Huawei, at the request of U.S. authorities.